In April 2013 a worldwide brute-force attack struck WordPress installations on virtually every web host in existence.

 (Over 160,000 WordPress sites were attacked in a massive DDoS attack in March 2014.
 Image source: BlogDefender site)

 “With some old-fashioned trickery, hackers were able to get more than 162,000 legitimate WordPress-powered Web sites to mount a distributed-denial-of-service attack against another Web site.”

-According to leading security firm Sucuri, hackers had leveraged a flaw to attack unsuspecting WP websites and direct a distributed-denial-of-service attack (DDoS) towards another popular website.
+As described by security firm Sucuri, hackers had leveraged a well-known flaw to attack unsuspecting WP web sites and direct a distributed-denial-of-service cyberattack (DDoS) towards another popular website.

-In this article, you will learn some of the main reasons why you should use WordPress if you are concerned about website security.
+In this article, you will learn some of the main reasons why you should consider using WordPress if you are concerned about website security.

 WordPress Security Explained

 Thousands of websites and blogs are hacked every year … not just WordPress sites!

 The sheer number of attacks on websites and blogs worldwide is rising, and this is only going to get worse.